If you’re visiting St Lucia soon then you might have heard that St Lucia has volcanoes. Is it true?

 Are the Pitons in St Lucia Volcanoes?

-The Pitons in St Lucia are not volcanoes however they are the remnant of heavy volcanic activity that occurred hundreds of thousands of years ago.
+The Piton mountains are actually not volcanoes but they are the remnant of heavy volcanic activity that occurred hundreds of thousands of years ago.

 It’s thought that the Pitons were formed between 200,000 and 300,000 years ago.